abhay/erlang-bcrypt/README.rst

   Specifies whether to use the NIF implementation (``'nif'``) or a pool of port programs (``'port'``).
 Defaults to ``'port'``.

+  `WARNING: the NIF implementation will block Erlang VM scheduler threads and is not suitable for many applications.`

 ``pool_size``
   Specifies the size of the port program pool.
 Defaults to ``4``.